Artistic Vice: Legacy

 Two years after the album was released, Television Personalities released a cover of 'Honey I Sure Miss You'.
 That same year, Terry Burrows, under the pseudonym of Yukio Yung, released a cover of 'I Feel So High'.

+Canadian twee pop band Cub released a cover of "Tell Me Now" on their 1993 album "Betti-Cola".

 In 2004, Jad Fair and Teenage Fanclub collaborated on a cover of "My Life Is Starting Over Again" for the Daniel Johnston tribute album The Late Great Daniel Johnston: Discovered Covered.
 A few years later, in 2006, the album's producer Kramer performed bass and keyboards on a cover of "Honey I Sure Miss You".
 That same year, Jad Fair and Teenage Fanclub released a cover of "Happy Soul".

 In a 2009 interview, Jeffrey Lewis cited Artistic Vice specifically as an influence on his songwriting.

 In 2019, The New York Times included "My Life is Starting Over" in their list of Johnston's 12 essential tracks.
 The following year the album was reissued on vinyl as part of the box set The End Is Never Really Over.
 That same year Built To Spill covered "Tell Me Now" and "Honey I Sure Miss You" as part of their Johnston tribute album, and folk supergroup I Was A King, featuring Frøkedal, Norman Blake and Robyn Hitchcock, released their cover of "Honey I Sure Miss You".